benchmark-urbanism/postgis/README.md

 Postgres 9.6 with PostGIS 2.4 (Geos 3.6), with SFCGAL (1.3), pgrouting 2.3.1, raster, and SSL support.

-Volume Mapping the data path
+Mapping the data volume path
 ----------------------------
 - This container maps the `/postgresql/9.6/main` volume path.
 If you do not map a local directory path to this volume, then it will create a new database setup inside the container.
 This data WILL NOT persist if you delete the container.